 Phase Four—Enhancability – Which will come first, the Singularity, the point at which computers surpass their creators (and eliminate them)?
 Or the Cyborg Era, the point at

 which chip-enhanced humans acquire super-human physical and mental capabilities like VESP (virtual ESP–my term), the ability to communicate with one another via transmitted thoughts (early versions of this technology exist now).
-Or, as some researchers are currently attempting, by transferring human consciousness into computer hard drives?
-Will we be on the verge of immortality at this point?
-Or will Larry Page’s (Google CEO) researchers already have “solved death” (one of Google’s current goals)?
+Will researchers (as some are now attempting) sustain life by transferring human consciousness into computers?
+Or will Google already have “solved death” (one of their current goals)?

 Phase Five—Immortality – Why make computer chips out of nonliving substances when you can make them out of living cells that replicate and repair themselves?